ra9hur/SDC-P4-Advanced-Lane-Finding/README.md

 **Implementation**

-Input: Polynomial fit for the left and right lane lines Radius of curvature for each line can be calculated according to formula, ....
+- Input: Polynomial fit for the left and right lane lines
+- Radius of curvature for each line can be calculated according to formula, as explained [here][1]
-Distance units are converted from pixels to meters, assuming 30 meters per 720 pixels in the vertical direction, and 3.7 meters per 700 pixels in the horizontal direction.
+- Distance units are converted from pixels to meters, assuming 30 meters per 720 pixels in the vertical direction, and 3.7 meters per 700 pixels in the horizontal direction.
-Average of radius of curvature for the left and right lane lines are taken
+- Average of radius of curvature for the left and right lane lines are taken

 **Verification**

 *6. Having identified the lane lines, has the radius of curvature of the road been estimated?*

+Radius of curvature is annotated on the original image as shown in section 8

 **Code / output_images**